-There can be impairments in cognitive ability and physical growth, mild to moderate developmental disabilities, and a higher risk of some health problems.
+Down syndrome can affect a person's cognitive ability and physical growth, cause mild to moderate developmental issues, and present a higher risk of some health problems.

-Through a series of screenings and tests, Down syndrome can be detected before or after birth.
+Using a series of screenings and tests, healthcare professionals can detect Down syndrome before or after birth.

-The likelihood having Down syndrome is around 1 in every 700 pregnancies.
-It is determined by many factors, but research suggests there is a higher risk if the mother delivers at over 35 years of age.
+Down syndrome occurs in around 1 in every 700 pregnancies.
+It is determined by many factors, but research suggests that there is a higher chance if the mother is older than 35 years of age.

-Before the age of 30 years, fewer than one in 1,000 pregnancies will be affected by Down syndrome.
-After the age of 40 years, this figure rises to about 12 in 1,000.
+Before the age of 30, Down syndrome occurs in fewer than 1 in 1,000 pregnancies.
+After the age of 40, this figure rises to about 12 in 1,000.

 Here are some key points about Down syndrome.
 More detail is in the main article.

-- Older women are more likely to give birth to a child with Down syndrome.
+- Women older than 35 are more likely to give birth to a child with Down syndrome.

-- Individuals with Down syndrome have a higher risk of some diseases including Alzheimer's disease and epilepsy.
+- People with Down syndrome have a higher risk of some conditions, including Alzheimer's disease and epilepsy.

-- Screening tests can be used during pregnancy to estimate the probability that a child will have Down syndrome.
+- Doctors can use screening tests during pregnancy to estimate the probability that a child will have Down syndrome.

 What is Down syndrome?

-Down syndrome, also known as trisomy 21, is a genetic disorder.
+Down syndrome, or trisomy 21, is a genetic condition.

-Down syndrome is a genetic condition that results when there is an extra copy of a specific chromosome, chromosome 21.
+It is a genetic condition that occurs when there is an extra copy of a specific chromosome: chromosome 21.

-It is not an illness but a term that describes the features resulting from this change.
+Down syndrome is not an illness.
+The term describes the features resulting from this change.

-The extra chromosome can affect the physical features, intellect, and overall development of an individual.
+The extra chromosome can affect a person's physical features, intellect, and overall development.

 It also increases the likelihood of some health problems.

-Every cell in the body contains genes that are grouped along chromosomes in the cell's nucleus.
-There are normally 46 chromosomes in each cell, 23 inherited from the mother and 23 from the father.
+All cells in the body contain genes that are grouped along chromosomes in the cell nucleus.
+There are normally 46 chromosomes in each cell — 23 inherited from the mother and 23 from the father.

-When some or all of a person's cells have an extra full, or partial, copy of chromosome 21, the result is Down syndrome.
+When some or all of a person's cells have an extra full or partial copy of chromosome 21, Down syndrome occurs.

-People with Down syndrome often have distinct physical features, unique health issues, and variability in cognitive development.
+Individuals with Down syndrome commonly have distinct physical features, unique health issues, and variability in cognitive development.

-- eyes that have an upward slant, oblique fissures, epicanthic skin folds on the inner corner, and white spots on the iris
+- eyes that slant upward, have oblique fissures, have epicanthic skin folds on the inner corner, and have white spots on the iris

 - low muscle tone

-- single, deep creases across the center of the palm
+- single, deep creases across the center of the palms

-- large space between large and second toe
+- a large space between large and second toe

 - a single flexion furrow of the fifth finger

-Children with Down syndrome often reach developmental milestones later than their peers.
+Children with Down syndrome often reach developmental milestones a little later than their peers.

-There may be a delay in acquiring speech.
+For example, there may be a delay in learning to talk.
 A child may need speech therapy to help them gain expressive language.

 Fine motor skills may also be delayed.
-They can take time to develop after gross motor skills have been acquired.
+They can take time to develop after the child acquires gross motor skills.

 On average, a child with Down syndrome will: